broadinstitute/BAB3/docs/MicroSAM/MicroSAM_workshop.md

 ---

-### Installation
+## Installation
 Using Pixi:
 Clone the BAB3 repo locally and `cd` into that directory, then:

 ```
 cd pixi_envs/microsam #go to the directory containing the pixi files
-pixi install #install the microsam environment using the local lock file
-pixi shell #activate the new microsam environment
+pixi shell --frozen #activate the new microsam environment (and install, if not already installed)
 ```

 If succesfull, you should see `(microsam)` before your command line prompt.
 Within this Pixi shell, you should have everything you need for this workshop.